reggiepangilinan/mywebsite/README.md

 4. Customize the content:
    - Update your name and details in components
-   - Modify the projects data in `/src/app/projects/page.tsx`
    - Add your experience in `/src/app/about/page.tsx`
+   - Modify blog content in Contentful CMS

 ### Development